Frequently Asked Questions | Therapy with Kristy Leone, Art Therapist in Maryland

 Do you accept my insurance as an art therapist?

-I do not take insurance.
-I am currently an out-of-network provider, meaning I don’t directly accept insurance.
-However, many clients are able to submit their receipts for reimbursement through their insurance plans, depending on their coverage.
+As an out-of-network provider, I align my rates with the FAIR Health Consumer’s services prices for Timonium, Maryland (zip code 21093).
+Many clients are able to submit their receipts for reimbursement through their insurance plans, depending on their coverage.
 I recommend checking with your insurance company to see if they provide out-of-network reimbursement for therapy services.
 If you’d like, I can provide a superbill (a detailed receipt) for you to submit to your insurance for potential reimbursement!
 All of this should be discussed with your insurance provider beforehand I cannot guarantee that your insurance will accept super bills.

 A superbill is a detailed receipt that I provide after each therapy session.
 It includes all the necessary information for you to submit to your insurance company in order to request potential reimbursement for out-of-network therapy services.
 I provide superbills on a monthly basis, so you will receive one at the end of each month for all the sessions you’ve attended.
 To find out more about the reimbursement process and if your insurance will cover the sessions, the best approach is to contact your insurance company directly.
 They can give you detailed information about how to submit the superbill, what is covered, and any specific requirements for reimbursement.